 Tissue Engineering assembles living cells to biopolymers.
 3D printing shall be done quickly, safe and in a sterile environment.
 Physiological conditions have to be maintained to protect your particular cell lines which often incorporate a lot of labour and resources.

 GeSiM Bioprinters always come without lid/ HEPA filters.
 Our instruments are designed to be placed in a professional Biosafety Cabinet (BSC) or at least in a laminar flow hood.
 The usual containments offer bench space for the manual preparation of bioinks immediately before 3D printing.
 It eliminates contamination risks when transferring your “living bioink” from another place to your 3D printer.

-BS5.1/E in a Kojair Biosafety Cabinet, setup in a “yellow room” (Courtesy of IBA Heiligenstadt)
+BS5.1/E in a Kojair Biosafety Cabinet (Class-II), setup in a “yellow room” (Courtesy of IBA Heiligenstadt)

 Each GeSiM bioprinter comes with at least two pneumatic extruders.
 The GeSiM BioScaffold printers can be extended by numerous tools for additional extrusion principles as well as optical components, like cameras and UV lamps.
 For optimum configuration of tools for your particular application we offer free pre-tests with your material.

 Piston Extruders on BS5.1: Pair of two HT-Extruders with gradient mixer (left); 50 mL extruder (right)

 Pneumatic extruders work well for most cell friendly bioinks.
 Limitations often occur when particular material properties (Stiffness, viscoelasticity) challenge the pressure control system and cause fading accuracy.

 Powerful motor driven piston extruders extend the capability of the pneumatic extrusion system:

 - High pressure (Virtually > 100 bar) prints viscoelastic and high-viscous materials, even through tiny nozzles.

 - For very low-viscous bioinks constant piston strokes ensure constant material flow, independent on the material level inside the cartridge.

 The High-Temperature Piston Extruder (HT-Extruder) prints thermoplastics like PLA (Polylactic acid) and ABS at temperatures up to 250°C. It comes with the stainless-steel cartridge as well as stainless steel nozzle.
 A two-zone heater compensates the temperature drop from the cartridge to the nozzle.
 Particular metal nozzles with diameter ranging from 100 Micrometers to 1,500 Micrometers are available for the HT-Extruder.